ENCCS/gpu-programming/content/6-directive-based-models.rst

 Optimize Data Transfers
 ^^^^^^^^^^^^^^^^^^^^^^^

-- Explicitely transfer the data as much as possible
+- Explicitly transfer the data as much as possible
 - Reduce the amount of data mapping between host and device, get rid of unnecessary data transfer
 - Try to keep data environment residing on the device as long as possible